lfborjas/almanac/README.md

 Note that there's **no dependency** on any actual `lens`-like library, so you'll have to bring your own to actually do "lens stuff" with the provided optics.
 To illustrate how the provided optics can be brought to life with a lens library, the tests use `microlens`.

-To use library, you'll have to get ahold of ephemeris files (see my `swiss-ephemeris`, linked above, for info on where to find them;) you'll also need _precalculated_ ephemeris, which are not officially distributed by astro.com, but I've put a couple of centuries of precalculated ephemeris in this project's `test/ephe/` directory that you can just copy (they're _tiny_ files.)
+To use this library, you'll have to [get ahold of ephemeris files](https://github.com/lfborjas/swiss-ephemeris#ephemerides-files); you'll also need _precalculated_ ephemeris, which are not officially distributed by astro.com, but I've put a couple of centuries of precalculated ephemeris in this project's `test/ephe/` directory that you can just copy (they're _tiny_ files.)
 Functions to generate precalculated ephemeris are also [provided by `swiss-ephemeris`](https://hackage.haskell.org/package/swiss-ephemeris-1.4.0.0/docs/SwissEphemeris-Precalculated.html#g:9), here's some example usage
 [from `laboratorium`](https://github.com/natal-chart/laboratorium/blob/56bb1be81dc8ce0b7f5ee44f0b0d269f50ef59a2/src/PrecalculatedEphemeris.hs#L19-L31), which can be run as a CLI.

-With those in place, here's some example usage (taken from the `test`s themselves):
+With those in place, here's some example usage:

 ```haskell
 import Almanac